-PGT duties as property guardian include pursuing financial benefits to which a child may be entitled, acting to preserve or advance a child's legal and property interests and serving as trustee of property.
-Over the last seven years, the legal work conducted by the PGT has resulted in collecting more than \$9 million from judgments or settlements for property guardian clients.
-The PGT has made extensive efforts to open RDSPs for its eligible property guardian clients, resulting in 645 plans with approximately \$5 million in assets open at March 31, 2015.
+In conducting civil claims on behalf of property guardian clients, the PGT has recovered nearly \$10.4 million in judgments or settlements.
+The PGT has made extensive efforts to open RDSPs for its eligible property guardian clients, resulting in 635 plans with approximately \$6 million in RDSP assets open at March 31, 2016.
 The PGT work to secure financial benefits for children and youth in care has resulted in an increased number of PGT property guardian clients who have financial assets as they leave care.
-In these circumstances, the PGT has identified a need to enhance transition services for these young people to provide them with the skills and support they will need to manage their assets independently.
-The PGT has proposed amendments to the Infants Act that would allow the PGT to continue to act as trustee for capable property guardian clients after they reach the age of majority by agreement between the former property guardian client and the PGT.
+In these circumstances, the PGT considers the transition services it provides to these young people to be particularly critical to provide youth with the skills and support they will need to manage their assets independently.
+To address the need of some youth to have continuing assistance in managing their assets beyond the age of majority, the PGT has proposed amendments to the Infants Act that would allow the PGT to continue to act as trustee for capable property guardian clients after they reach the age of majority by agreement between the former property guardian client and the PGT.